robertsdotpm/p2pd/README.md

 ``[Coverage >= 82%] [Python >= 3.6] [Mac, Win, Nix, BSD, Android]``

+EDIT: There's been a major update.
+I have released version 3 but haven't written the new docs yet.
+Feel free to try it out.
+Node startup will be slow but the success of TCP P2P connectivity is now greater than any other library out there.
+Connectivity establishment is initially slow as many traversal techniques are tried.
+But once connected it is the same as any other TCP connection.
+Will update the docs over the coming weeks.

 **P2PD** is a new async networking library for Python.
 It's based on solving some of the problems with Python's existing APIs and supports P2P networking among other features.

 ## Installation